Shang Hong

 Shang Hong (尚红; born October 1960) is a Chinese venereologist who specializes in HIV/AIDS.
 She has been vice-president of China Medical University and its First Affiliated Hospital.
 She is vice-president of Chinese Association of STD and AIDS Prevention and Control.

 Biography

 Shang was born in Liaoning in October 1960.
-In 2008 he became a member of the 11th National Committee of the Chinese People's Political Consultative Conference.
-In January 2018 he was elected a member of the 13th National Committee of the Chinese People's Political Consultative Conference.
+In 2008, she became a member of the 11th National Committee of the Chinese People's Political Consultative Conference.
+In January 2018, she was elected a member of the 13th National Committee of the Chinese People's Political Consultative Conference.